 Most of the dogs we have taken care of have to be walked on a leash to get them to poop and pee every day.
 And if dogs are aggressive and also larger dogs, Alison is the primary handler for them since I’m 5’2” and Alison is 6’2.”
 Even untrained dogs always recognize Alison as an alpha and follow her, which makes life easier for us as dog sitters.
 We did have one housesit for a pair of small dogs who were small enough to manage but also very aggressive and challenging since one dog wanted to go after people and the other one wanted to go after dogs.
 I was comfortable walking them by myself since they were small but it was still a challenge to keep them safe if we accidentally came close to other people or dogs when turning corners during our neighborhood walks.

-After our first five house sits we came up with this phrase, “the pets are never a problem.”
-But sometimes the people are.
+After our first five house sits we came up with this phrase, “The pets are never a problem.”
+Sometimes the pet owners are the real challenge.
 Most pets are great, but if their owners are stressed-out, disorganized, overwhelmed, or neglectful that always seems to be reflected in their home and their pets.
-In most cases behaviors we were warned about, like dogs pulling on the leash and being difficult to manage on walks, or dogs being prone to drama or being really aggressive during walks, were all behaviors we could manage and even modify very quickly.
+In most cases challenging dog behaviors like pulling on the leash and being difficult to manage on walks, or being prone to drama or being really aggressive during walks, were all behaviors we could manage and even modify very quickly.
 Alison and I are calm people at home and that seems to work well for the pets we take care of.

 Observe behaviors and adapt